 Preserving food is a method of storing both raw and cooked edible items for an extended period of time by using additives.
 These preservatives prevent decomposition of the food due to adverse chemical change or microbial action.
-This helps to save the appearance, texture, flavor, edibility, and nutritive value of the foods and also to save people from food poisoning.
+This saves the appearance, texture, flavor, edibility, and nutritive value of the foods and also saves people from food poisoning.

 Natural food preservatives include substances such as salt, sugar, rosemary extract, and vinegar.
 Among these, salt, sugar, and vinegar are used as an ingredient rather than additives or preservatives.
 They are used in the recipe itself, hence they are also called traditional preservatives.

 Salted meat can last for many years.
 The principle behind adding salt as a preservative is that it dehydrates microbes through the process of osmosis.
 Thus, it inhibits the bacteria that cause spoilage.
 Salt also protects food from yeast and mold.

 Sugar, an organic compound in the form of carbohydrate, has been used as a natural food preservative in many items.
 Sugar sweetens the product and inhibits the growth of microorganisms through the phenomenon of osmosis.

 Foods can be stored either in sugar syrup or in crystallized form, where the food is cooked in sugar till the point of crystallization.
 Sugar acts by drawing out water from the bacteria and other microorganisms, which either kills the bacteria or inhibits their growth.